ellemouton/website/content/drafts/taproot-chan-txs.md

 ### Script path spends

-The other two spend paths, the success and timeout paths, are placed in the TapTree and spending either of them requires providing a valid witness for the script, the script itself and a control block which this time does include an inclusion proof since more than one script is present in the TapTree.
+The other two spend paths, the success and timeout paths, are placed in the script tree and spending either of them requires providing a valid witness for the script, the script itself and a control block which this time does include an inclusion proof since more than one script is present in the tree.

 #### Success Path